 Until the 1860s, Troy was considered a mythical city, and only the German archaeologist Heinrich Schliemann, who discovered the remains of the ancient city, was able to prove the existence of Troy.
 The city was founded around 3000 BC. e., and destroyed in 1184 BC. e., over the years of its existence, it has been repeatedly subjected to fires and earthquakes, however, some ancient buildings have survived to this day.

-Day Trip From Istanbul to Gallipoli and Troy will forever remain in your memory, and you will certainly want to re-read the Greek myths about ancient heroes and fateful battles when you return.
+Day Trip From Istanbul to Troy will forever remain in your memory, and you will certainly want to re-read the Greek myths about ancient heroes and fateful battles when you return.